openeemeter/caltrack/savings-calculations/v1.0/monthly/README.md

 𝜇i > 0

-For electric, qualifying models for selection must have each parameter estimate meet the minimum significance criteria of $p < 0.1$ and are strictly positive.
+For electric, qualifying models for selection must have each parameter estimate meet the minimum significance criteria of p < 0.1 and are strictly positive.
 All qualifying models are considered for final model selection.

 For CalTRACK gas monthly savings analysis, the following candidate models are fit: